TerezaRokos/JavaScript-1---Kelvin-Weather/README.md

 * Has at least one lowercase letter<br />
 * Is at least 8 characters long<br />
 * Has at least one special character<br /><br />
+raceDay<br />
+A program that will register runners for a race and give them instructions on race day.
+All adults will race in the morning and all people under 18 will race in the afternoon.<br /><br />
 rockPaperScissors<br />
 Rock paper scissors is a classic two player game.
 Each player chooses either rock, paper or scissors.
 The items are compared, and whichever player chooses the more powerful item wins.<br />
 The possible outcomes are:<br />